 - Development of industry: The involvement of private entities, especially small and medium industries, will trigger entrepreneurship and the development of an array of industries focused on developing cutting edge technologies to cater for space industries.

 - Social benefits: Commercialising will lead to the expansion of space-based technologies into the unserved and underserved areas.
 This may be in the form of faster communication technologies, telemedicine facilities, digital education etc. Also, once private players take the lead in space sciences, government can divert funds intended for space science into other areas such as health and education.

-- Economic benefits: Besides commercial launches, space industry offers new areas of investment in the form of Space tourism, resource extraction etc. For eg: In asteroid mining, there is a huge potential to generate economic returns through extracting resources from a typical Near-Earth Asteroid, making it a lucrative business for private investors and business professionals to pursue.
+- Potential investment opportunities: Space offers new areas of investment in the form of Space tourism, resource extraction etc. For eg: In asteroid mining, there is a huge potential to generate economic returns through extracting resources from a typical Near-Earth Asteroid, making it a lucrative business for private investors and business professionals to pursue.

 - Strategic benefits: Space is slowly yet steadily becoming the next front in warfare.
 For eg: USA has decided to develop its own space force.
 Also, space technologies are becoming a fundamental part of defence technologies, in the form of quantum-encrypted communication and advanced air defence systems.
 Hence, having a strong presence in space will be strategically vital for countries in the coming years.

 INDIA’S INVOLVEMENT IN SPACE COMMERCE:

 - ISRO has become one of the six large space agencies in the world, maintaining a fleet of communication satellites (INSAT) and remote sensing (IRS) satellites.